MaliceCg/3DtryWebsite/README.md

 - Interactive Elements: The website incorporates interactive elements that allow users to explore and interact with the 3D model.
 This includes features like rotation, zooming.
 - Responsive Design: The website is designed to be responsive, ensuring an optimal viewing experience on various devices, from desktop computers to mobile phones.

-To run this project,
+To run this project :
+# Install dependencies (only the first time)
+npm install

+# Run the local server at localhost:8080
+npm run dev

+# Build for production in the dist/ directory
-use npm run build and then npm run dev.
+npm run build
 Dependencies

 Three.js: The core library for 3D graphics in the browser.